SYMPHONY OF THE CANYONS

 Dr. Sherman has been a teacher, mentor and visionary for the growth of the SCVYO, keeping classical music alive and relevant for the students we serve, the Santa Clarita Valley and surrounding communities.
 Paul has recently been granted a tenured professorship at another community college which necessitated his departure.
 The SCVYO is indebted to his dedication, commitment and belief that classical music is for everyone and his tireless striving to make that a reality for the hundreds of students he has served over the past three decades.
 The Board of Directors, Artistic Staff, Students and Alumni wish him well in his future endeavors.
 Dr. Sherman will be missed as a friend, colleague and beloved teacher.

 Derrick Spiva, MFA, accomplished composer, educator and conductor of the SCVYO Orchestra, has been appointed by the Board as the Artistic Director of the SCVYO Foundation.
-We will announce the new Symphony conductor shortly.
 We remain committed to our mission of providing students with exemplary musical education and performance opportunities and will continue to do so through this transitional time of change and growth.

 Congratulations to our Fall 2017 Concerto Competition winners: